priyanka-111-droid/100daysofcode/Day027/README.md

 See [intro.py](https://github.com/priyanka-111-droid/100daysofcode/blob/main/Day027/Tkinter/intro.py)

-### 2.Other Tkinter widgets Radiobutton,Scales,Checkbutton and more
+### 2.Other Tkinter widgets Frame,Radiobutton,Scales,Checkbutton and more

 See [other_widgets.py](https://github.com/priyanka-111-droid/100daysofcode/blob/main/Day027/Tkinter/other_widgets.py)

 ### 3.Layout Managers in Tkinter

 See [layout_man.py](https://github.com/priyanka-111-droid/100daysofcode/blob/main/Day027/Tkinter/layout_man.py)

+### 4.Tkinter and Classes

+i)Creating a GUI using classes

+See tkinter_and_class.py

+ii)Binding widgets and event handlers

+see event_handlers.py

+iii)Using text and entry eidgets and grid layout manager

+See text_widget.py

+iv)Using check buttons

+See checkbox.py

+v)Using radio buttons

+See radiobuttons.py

 ## Advanced Python Arguments